Elder Law Lawyers Serving New Jersey and New York

-Since 1975, the law firm of Michael A. Manna & Associates has helped hundreds of elderly people and their families deal successfully with their legal issues.
+Since 1975, the law firm of The Manna Helmy Law Group has helped hundreds of elderly people and their families deal successfully with their legal issues.
 We are passionate about helping our clients plan for Medicaid, assisted living, nursing home financing and long-term care.

-Dedicated to Meeting All of Your Elder Law Needs
+Dedicated to Meeting All Your Elder Law Needs

 Our Ridgewood elder law attorneys provide advice and services in the areas of: